wssimms/wssimms-minimach/README.md

 				into the high bit of A. The high bit of C is replaced with a zero.

-8 lo hi	      ADD  address	The contents of A and the memory byte loaded
-				from the specified address are treated as unsigned quantities, extended to 16 bits,
-				and added.
-The high byte of the 16-bit result is placed in C. The low byte of the 16-bit result is placed in A.

-9 lo hi	      SUB  address	The contents of A and and the memory byte loaded
-				from the specified address are treated as unsigned quantities, extended to 16 bits,
-				and C is subtracted from A. The high byte of the 16-bit result is placed in C. The low byte of the 16-bit result is placed in A.

-10 lo hi      ADDC address	The contents of C is treated as a signed quantity
+8 lo hi	      ADDC  address	The contents of C is treated as a signed quantity
      	      	    		and extended to 16 bits.
+A and the memory byte loaded from the specified address are treated as unsigned quantities and extended to 16 bits.
+				Then all three of these operands are added.
+The high byte of the 16-bit result is placed in C.
+				The low byte of the 16-bit result is placed in A.

+9 lo hi	      SUBC  address	The contents of C is treated as a signed quantity
-The memory byte loaded from the specified address is treated as an unsigned quantities and extended to 16 bits, and the two are added.
-The high byte of the 16-bit result is placed in C. The low byte of the 16-bit result is placed in A.
+     	      	    		and extended to 16 bits.
+A and and the memory byte loaded from the specified address are treated as unsigned quantities and extended to 16 bits.
+				Then C is added to A and the extended memory byte is subtracted from their sum.
+The high byte of the 16-bite result is placed in C. The low byte of the 16-bit result is placed in A.

-11 lo hi      JUMP address	The high byte of the PC is placed into C. The
+10 lo hi      JUMP address	The high byte of the PC is placed into C. The
       	      	   		low byte of the PC is placed in A. Then the contents of the PC are replaced by the operand address.

-12 o1 o2 o3   TEST t1,t2,t3	If A, treated as a signed quantity, is less
+11 o1 o2 o3   TEST t1,t2,t3	If A, treated as a signed quantity, is less
       	      	   		than zero, then the first byte after the the opcode (o1), treated as a signed quantity, is extended to 16 bits and added to the address